opengeospatial/geoparquet/format-specs/geoparquet.md

 #### crs

-The Coordinate Reference System (CRS) is an optional parameter for each geometry column defined in geoparquet format.
+The Coordinate Reference System (CRS) is an optional parameter for each geometry column defined in GeoParquet format.

 The CRS must be provided in [PROJJSON](https://proj.org/specifications/projjson.html) format, which is a JSON encoding of